cadeyrn/newtaboverride/README.md

 ### Languages

-The extension is currently available in the following languages:
+The add-on is currently available in the following languages:

 - English
 - German